 This article helps our Volunteer Squad keep the database clean and consistent!
-It pertains to members who have Price Squad Member access and above.
+It pertains to members who have Contributor access and above.
 If you're interested in getting involved, read more about joining the Squad here.
 We'd love to have you aboard!

 The best values are confirmed market transactions where hard cash gets exchanged for a Collectible.
 However, often it is hard to find such transactions, for example for prototypes or items that are just very rare.
 In these cases, a User Estimated Value is helpful, in particular, if the user making the estimate is knowledgeable.
 Here's a great example for a one-off How Wheels -